On the day of your drum exam you will likely feel a range of emotions, most likely excitement and nervousness, which is absolutely normal!

 If anything does trouble you or you struggle to move something into position, politely ask the examiner if he can help you adjust it.
 Make sure your exam sheet music is also easy to see on the music stand and in the position you are used to.

-4. Keep Calm And Carry On!
+4. Keep Calm And Carry On

 If during the exam you do mess up a fill or skip a beat, don’t panic or get frustrated.
-Simply collect yourself, take a second to listen to the music and pick up where you left off.
+Simply collect yourself, take a second to listen to the music, and pick up where you left off.

-5. The Examiner Has Taken Exams Too!
+5. Remember the Examiner Has Taken Exams Too

 Contrary to what you may think, the examiner will want you to do well!
 He is an experienced drummer that will look at all your positives and hope to pass you based on your performance.